PeterCamilleri/mini_readline/README.md

 # MiniReadline

-This gem is used to get console style input from the user, with support for inline editing and command history.
+This gem is used to get console style input from the user, with support for inline editing, command history, and stock or customizable auto-complete.

 The mini readline gem is an experiment in replacing the standard readline gem that is part of Ruby.
-The mini readline will focus on the needs of Ruby programs as opposed to a UN*X shell program.
-It will also try to correct a number of irritating issues encountered when running under a Windows platform.
+The mini readline project will try to focus on the needs of Ruby programs.
+It will also try to correct a number of irritating issues encountered when running cross platform environments.

 The mini_readline gem is designed for use with MRI version 1.9.3 or later.
-The original readline tried to support older versions of Ruby.

-**Note:** A pull request against the rb-readline project was submitted on April 24, 2016.
-This fixes the outstanding issues with windows operation with low risk to other platforms.
-However I do not much expect to come of this effort.
-There are two year old pull request languishing away, so it looks like support for the original rb-readline has ended.
-I will move forward with the mini_readline gem as I can at least support my own code.
+The long term goal is to be as portable to as many versions of ruby as is possible.
+To this end, portability usage (problem) experiences are especially desired.
+(See the Testing and Contributing sections below.)

 ## Installation